Proton

 As you can see, the latest LastPass breach doesn’t stand by itself; the company has a long history of not taking security seriously and putting their customers last.
 Time and again it has failed to put out competent products and then, when caught, downplayed the effect on customers — when not lying outright.

-If you’re still a LastPass user, you deserve better.
+If you’ve been affected by a LastPass breach or if you’re worried you will be, you deserve better.
 This is why we developed Proton Pass, a password manager that takes security seriously and treats people with respect.
 We do this through transparency, with all client code being open-source, meaning anybody can check our work.
 Our code is also independently audited by third-party security experts.
 Our security is further enhanced by Proton’s bug bounty program that incentivizes security researchers to stress test our code.

 Learn more about Proton Pass security.